Rocketr/rocketrnet-ipn-php/README.md

 You can learn more [here](http://sellnow.io)

 # IPN Notification Payload
 After you enable IPN Notifications for your products and have successfully setup IPN Notifications on your website, you will receive a post request every time a buyer has purchased a product and paid for the product in its entirety.

+To verify the integrity of the payload, we will send an HMAC signature over a HTTP header called "IPN_HASH".
+The HMAC signature will be a signed json encoded POST object with your IPN secret.
+You can see how to verify the signature in the `example_sellnow_ipn.php` file in this repository.

 We will send the following information in the post request as a JSON Object:
- - ipn_secret
-   * This is sha512 hash of the IPN secret that you setup in your account settings page.
-Please note that we will NEVER send your IPN secret in open.
-It will always be hashed.
  - order_id
    * This is a unique string of 12 characters that identifies each order.
  - product_title